 Having grown tired of the square grid look, Cider and Ruby got upgraded to this luxury pad with a clothesline to clip herbs on and a latched gate for easy access.

 Cider (male) and Ruby (female), are 2-year old Holland lops who reside in New Jersey, USA.
-They are both fixed, and are good-natured rabbits fairly mellow, except when it's mealtime!
+They are both fixed, and good-natured rabbits, except when it is mealtime!
 They go nuts over their greens/veggies (breakfast and dinner) and also any pellet snacks or treats.

 Cider is our noisy boy, who is interested in anything that is going on in the room, whether we are just sweeping up, or the vacuum is running, or the girls are playing (we have 3 human kids as well).
 He is also a pro flopper and takes some serious naps.

 Ruby is our messy girl, who has crazy fuzzy fur, and forgets her toilet training regularly, but she is as sweet as can be and tolerates her extra grooming quite well.

 They don't destroy the baseboards, or walls, or furniture in the room.
 They do however, like chewing on the untreated pine that their hay rack, resting crate, and enclosure, are made from.
 The entire pen is created out of untreated pine slats and assembled with a nail gun and screwed into the walls.